Qwiki Qwiki Spinach and Havarti Quiche (not really)

 Set the oven for 425, and go off to look up Canasta on the internent.
 You should be able to kill at least a half hour comparing the warring factions over what the rules are.
 Consider sticking your head in the oven, but then realize you haven’t owned a deck of cards since 1994 so it’s probably all moot.

-Now it's time to get the filling ready.
-Finely chop 2c spinach and 1/2 a medium onion.
-Beat 6 eggs in another bowl, and add in the spinach, onions, 1c half-and-half and about 1/3rd of bacon (after you've crumbled it).
+Now it’s time to get the filling ready.
+Finely chop 2 cups spinach and 1/2 a medium onion.
+Beat 6 eggs in another bowl, and add in the spinach, onions, 1 cup of half-and-half, and about 1/3rd of bacon (after you’ve crumbled it).
 Save some of the bacon for later.

 Resist the urge to find a flash-based canasta game online, and go find videos on the Food network to yell at instead.
 It’s much more cathartic.